Vaxart Inc. (VXRT) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in Vaxart Inc. (NASDAQ: VXRT) Right Now?

-compared to its average ratio and a 36-month beta value of 0.65.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for VXRT is at 0.65.
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023